WICG/turtledove/FLEDGE.md

 If none of the returned bids pass the k-anonymity checks, `generateBid` will be re-run with the input `interestGroup` filtered to contain only k-anonymous ads and component ads.
-Such re-runs are limited to returning only a single bid, even if multiple bid support is otherwise on.
+Such re-runs are limited to returning only a single bid, even if multiple bid support is otherwise on, so they will have `browserSignals.multiBidLimit === 1`, regardless of the value of `perBuyerMultiBidLimits`.

 `generateBid()` has access to the `setPrioritySignalsOverride(key, value)` method.
 This adds an entry to the current interest group's `prioritySignalsOverrides` dictionary with the specified `key` and `value`, overwriting the previous value, if there was already an entry with `key`.
 If `value` is null, the entry with the specified key is deleted, if it exists.